jenkinsci/vsphere-cloud-plugin/CONTRIBUTING.md

 # Legal conditions

-- Any contributions (code, information etc) submitted will be subject to the same license as the rest of the code.
+- Any contributions (code, information etc) submitted will be subject to the same [license](LICENSE) as the rest of the code.
 No new restrictions/conditions are permitted.
-- As a contributor, you MUST have the legal right to grant permission for the contribution to be used under these conditions.
+- As a contributor, you MUST have the legal right to grant permission for your contribution to be used under these conditions.

 # Reporting a new issue